 Case two demonstrated how a skill management system allows to record skills of employees according to a corporate skill tree.
-This lead to increased transparency of existing and required skills and competencies.
+This leads to increased transparency of existing and required skills and competencies.
 Hence location of expertise was accelerated, resulting in better and faster service to customers, and a more efficient staffing and planning of individual and corporate training measures.
-This causes higher customer satisfaction as well as more efficient resource allocation, eventually enabling higher revenue.
+This causes higher customer satisfaction as well as more efficient resource allocation, eventually enabling higher revenue and lowering internal costs.